dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 2. **Create service scaffolding.** Use the [protocol buffers and gRPC tools](https://grpc.io) to create the scaffolding for the service.
 You may want to get acquainted with [the gRPC concepts documentation](https://grpc.io/docs/what-is-grpc/core-concepts/).

-Here's an example of a gRPC service definition file used to create a pluggable component state store ([state.proto]).
+As an example, we provide bellow a snippet from the protocol buffer definition file service that defines the gRPC service definition for pluggable component state stores ([state.proto]).

 ```protobuf
 // StateStore service provides a gRPC interface for state store components.